Alfa Romeo Giulia (2015): GTA and GTAm

 On 2 March 2020, Alfa Romeo introduced two new GTA and GTAm models which would have a limited production run of 500 units.
 The GTA and GTAm versions are developed to celebrate the marque's 110th anniversary in 2020, and pay tribute to one of the most emblematic automobile of Alfa Romeo: Giulia GTA.
-The GTA and GTAm use the same engine, rated at 540 PS and are 100 kg lighter than the Quadrifoglio, allowing for a power to weight ratio of 2.82 kg/PS.
+The GTA and GTAm use the same engine, rated at 540 PS, and are 100 kg lighter than the Quadrifoglio, allowing for a power to weight ratio of 2.82 kg/PS.
 The GTAm weighs 1580 kg and the GTA weighs 1605 kg.
-The GTA and GTAm can accelerate from 0 to 100 km/h in 3.6 seconds, with launch control.
-The GTAm is a track focused model and as a result has two seats, racing harnesses, and Lexan side and rear windows.
+The GTA and GTAm can accelerate from 0 to 100 km/h (62 mph) in 3.6 seconds, with launch control.
+The GTAm is a track focused model, and as a result has two seats, racing harnesses, and Lexan side and rear windows.
 The GTA's handling was improved by widening the front and rear track by 50 mm.
 The car is fitted with single nut wheels for weight reduction measures.
 Broader fenders cover the additional width.
 New springs, shocks, and bushings update the suspension as further means to improve the handling.
-Buyers will also receive a “personalized experience package” which includes a Bell racing helmet in special GTA livery, a full racing suit by Alpinestars, a personalized Goodwool car cover, and a specific driving course devised by the Alfa Romeo Driving Academy.
+Buyers will also receive a “personalized experience package”, which includes a Bell racing helmet in special GTA livery, a full racing suit by Alpinestars, a personalized Goodwool car cover, and a specific driving course devised by the Alfa Romeo Driving Academy.

 Modifications to the engine include higher boost pressure from the turbochargers, an Akrapovič exhaust system and redesigned pistons to ensure constant power and reliability: the piston cooling system now uses four oil jets instead of two as is the case on Quadrifoglio model.

+Quadrifoglio Collezione

+For the 2025 model year Alfa Romeo introduced the Quadrifoglio Collezione, a lmited run for both the Giulia, and the Alfa Romeo Stelvio.
+The special edition was announced on December 1st, 2025. it is limited to a combined 63 models globally (available in the EU, UK, MEA, China, and Japan).
+The "63" is in reference to the first year when the now-iconic four leaf clover badge was introduced on a production car, the 1963 Alfa Romeo Giulia Ti Super, in Alfa Romeo's lineup.
+This special edition offers a leather interior, carbon fiber trims on the mirrors, roof and front badging.
+No modifications were made to the engine, it receives the same 382 kW (513 hp) 2.9 liter V6 as the aformentioned Quadrifoglio Racing Edition.
+The exhaust system is supplied by Akrapovič, as in previous high-end special editions, while the power is delivered through a rear-wheel drive system.
+The headrests are enbroideried with a “1 di 63 Collezione” text.
+The model is only available in a single, special color, the Rosso Collezione Giulia, inspired by the color of the 2023 Alfa Romeo 33 Stradale.